SAP/fosstars-rating-core/SAP/machine-learning-lab.md

 ## How to fix it

-1. You should add information about the Developer Certificate of Origin (DCO) to the contributions file.
-Moreover, be sure that there are no longer any references to the outdated contributor license agreement (CLA) in the file.2.
-In earlier times, SAP requested projects to add an API usage section to the LICENSE file.
-As the LICENSE file should only contain the native license text and the API section has moved to the dep5 file of the REUSE project information, we ask all projects to remove the API section from the LICENSE file.3.
+1. In earlier times, SAP requested projects to add an API usage section to the LICENSE file.
+As the LICENSE file should only contain the native license text and the API section has moved to the dep5 file of the REUSE project information, we ask all projects to remove the API section from the LICENSE file.2.
 The README of your projects needs to include a link to the results of the REUSE tool scan as well as a licensing section.